 So, is it a Jesus thing?
 Yes, it’s a Jesus thing.
 All Faiths and denominations are welcome and encouraged to join us and explore our relationship with God, Christian or not.
 Metanoia is presented from a Christian perspective.

 Where is this thing happening?
 It’s in Dittmer, MO at Sojourn, a Christian Retreat.
 It’s about 45 minutes away.
 No, you can’t drive yourself, we’ve got a bus, and you need to be on it.

 When exactly will we be leaving campus and returning?
-Everyone will meet in the AMC at 5:00 pm on Friday, Oct.
-5, eat dinner and then load the bus.
-We'll arrive back on campus at approximately 3:30 on Sunday, Oct.
-7.
+The retreat begins at t 5:00 pm on Friday, Feb.
+22 and ends at approximately 3:30 on Sunday, Feb.
+24.

 So, what do I need to bring?
 Bring your own toothbrush and soap and other toiletries.
 Bring your own towel.
 Bring comfortable clothing.
 Bedding IS provided.